matthewjmiller/mattmiller/CV.md

 Review of Sarah Beckwith, *Shakespeare and the Grammar of Forgiveness.* In *Ecumenica Journal of Theatre and Performance* 4.2 (2011).

-### Professional Writing

-Numerous posts on brand strategy, marketing, and the food industry at [MarketPlace](https://market-pl.com/author/matthew-miller/).

 ## Teaching Experience

+Survey of American Literature II, College of the Ozarks, fall 2019.

 Creative Writing: Nonfiction, College of the Ozarks, spring 2019.

 Technical Writing, College of the Ozarks, fall 2018.

-Readings in Western Civilization, College of the Ozarks, two sections, fall 2018-spring 2019.
+Readings in Western Civilization, College of the Ozarks, four sections, fall 2018-fall 2019.

-College Composition, College of the Ozarks, four sections, fall 2018-spring 2019.
+College Composition, College of the Ozarks, six sections, fall 2018-fall 2019.

 Business and Professional Writing, Saint Louis University, spring 2018.

 Advanced Strategies of Rhetoric and Research, Saint Louis University, six sections, fall 2011-fall 2013.

 Introduction to Literary Studies, Saint Louis University, spring 2014.

+## Media

+[Appeared on nationally syndicated program "Constant Wonder"](https://www.byuradio.org/episode/ad433a35-6b39-4655-89a6-71bca74d10c4/constant-wonder-timefulness-language-learning-project-embrace-planting-trees) discussing the ethics of planting trees.

+[Quoted by Mic.com](https://mic.com/articles/187794/kombucha-kale-kardashian-manuka-honey-the-life-cycle-of-a-health-trend-how-food-transforms-into-a-miracle-remedy) as an expert source on food marketing.

 ## Conference Presentations